425-296-6271 ext. 101 info@lisaellislaw.com

 Long-term Care Planning

 Long-term Care is health care delivered at home, an assisted living facility, or nursing facility.
 You may not need long-term care but if you do, it is important to plan for your estate, finances and plan for your future health care.
 The best time to think about long-term care is before an unexpected fall, illness or injury.
 If care at an assisted living or nursing home is needed, long-term care can be very expensive.
 Some people are surprised to learn that Medicare does not pay for complete Long-Term Care.
+Planning for the possibility of long-term care allows you to make important decisions while you still have capacity.
+People with Alzheimer’s disease and other dementias should not delay planning for long-term care.

 Special Needs Trusts

+A Special Needs Trust (SNT) is intended to help people with disabilities pay for things that Social Security Income (SSI) and Medicaid will not cover but allow the person to continue to receive SSI and Medicaid benefits.
 There are two main types of SNTs: first-party and third-party.
 First-party trusts (also known as self-settled and D4A SNTs) are created with assets belonging to the individual with a disability.
 A first-party trust can be funded by the disabled person’s inheritance or personal injury settlement.
 The person must be less than 65 years old at the time the trust is established to avoid the transfer penalty.
-With the first-party trust, Medicaid recovers funds remaining in the trust at the beneficiary’s death for reimbursement before left-over funds can be transferred to anyone else.
-A friend, relative or professional will manage the trust.
+Third-party trusts are created with assets originally owned by someone other than the disabled person.
+Parents, grandparents, other relatives or friends of the beneficiary can fund a third-party trust.
+Pooled trusts can be established for first-party and third-party SNTs.
+Pooled trusts are managed by a non-profit organization.

 Medicaid Planning